kollekt0rr/kollekt0rr/README.md

-# :computer: Kodellektor
+# Arturo Torres Jimenez

-**`Problem Solver (Programmer/Student)`**
+**`Currently`**

-Currently employed as a Service Desk Unit Programmer at The Geisel Library at UCSD.
+I'm working as a Service Desk Unit Programmer at The Geisel Library at UCSD.
 Self-teaching software engineering skills and database/API development.
 Working on a Discord bot for my Dungeons & Dragons 5e group.
 Feel free to reach out with any opportunities or inquiries.

 ---
 ## 🛠️ Technical Skills